HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/session-plan.md

 });
 ```

 > **IRL example:** Knex is actually a very powerful library used commonly in node backend projects.
 When researching, you will encounter many more methods than `raw`.
-Read more [here](https://knexjs.org/guide/query-builder.html#knex) if you're interested :)
+Read more [in the knex documentation](https://knexjs.org/guide/query-builder.html#knex) if you're interested :)

 #### Excercise (30 mins)